-Grey zone conflict / hybrid warfare: How does it relate to negotiation, and to conflict management throughout the West?
+Grey zone conflict / hybrid warfare: How does it relate to negotiation and conflict management, throughout the West?

-Project Seshat (2019-2023) was a multinational effort to study and respond to the rising threats of “hybrid warfare” or “grey zone conflict” now targeting all democracies.
-These are proliferating, but as yet are poorly understood.
-Project Seshat included approximately fifty conflict management and security experts from many walks of life, and focused particularly on how to defend entities other than national governments: corporations, universities, hospitals, NGOs, think-tanks, municipalities and more.
-After four years of study and experimentation (with publications noted below), the project concluded that it was time to create a more sustainable successor, an effort that is now under way with New York’s Cardozo Law School as the institutional host.
+Project Seshat was a multinational effort to study and respond to the rising threats of “hybrid warfare” or “grey zone conflict” now targeting all democracies.
+The study group included approximately fifty conflict management and security experts from many walks of life, and focused particularly on how to defend entities other than national governments: corporations, universities, hospitals, NGOs, think-tanks, municipalities and more.
+The project’s primary investigation phase ran from 2019-2023; a further two years were needed for preparation of the project’s final product, the world’s first teaching casebook on hybrid warfare (see below.)
+During that time the group concluded that it was time to create a more sustainable successor.
+The result was the Council on Countering Hybrid Warfare, now under way with New York’s Cardozo Law School as the institutional host.
+The Council is at work on a successor volume of teaching tools.

 New: Chris Honeyman is now leading a “spinoff” effort to develop new tools for combating disinformation, with the assistance of a small group of expert advisors.
 The details are not yet public.